bschreck/deep.sh/docs/platform-issues.rst

 :ref:`$INTENSIFY_COLORS_ON_WIN <intensify_colors_on_win>` has the following effect:b

 On Windows 10:
-    Windows 10 supports true color in the terminal, so on Windows 10 Xonsh will use a style with hard coded colors instead of the terminal colors.
+    Windows 10 supports true color in the terminal, so on Windows 10 Deepsh will use a style with hard coded colors instead of the terminal colors.

 On older Windows:
-    Xonsh replaces some of the unreadable dark colors with more readable alternatives (e.g. blue becomes cyan).
+    Deepsh replaces some of the unreadable dark colors with more readable alternatives (e.g. blue becomes cyan).